An-20/an-20/README.md

 - 🎨 I have experience in Python, some experience in Solidity and am somewhat familiar with TensorFlow.
 - ⚡ Fun fact: I hate avocados.
 Something more coding related?
 I once tried to make a mod for KSP.
 I failed.

+And yes, I did go through the effort of making my profile picture dark-mode friendly.

 <!--
 **An-20/an-20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.